Missundaztood: Impact and legacy

 Missundaztood's release coincided with the declining popularity of teen pop music.
 Sia Michel of Spin credited the album's success with the coming of age of former teen-pop fans and their growing interest in different types of music.
 For The Guardian, Dorian Lynskey attributed Pink's new popularity to the "lucrative and untapped market" of "teenage girls who may have liked Britney three years ago but now have a taste for low-key rebellion, the Osbournes and boys with tattoos".
 Most critics praised the album for its musical departure from contemporary music and altering the industry's perception of Pink as an artist.
-Thompson called Missundaztood bold, and praised Pink for "breaking away from the stereotypes and misconceptions regarding pop stars".
+Jason Thompson called Missundaztood bold, and praised Pink for "breaking away from the stereotypes and misconceptions regarding pop stars".
 Robert Hilburn wrote for the Los Angeles Times that Pink's reinvention (and its potential commercial impact) was initially questioned, but was later "a move industry observers now applaud as brilliant".
 Idolator's Jon Reyes said that Missundaztood "defied expectations both in sound and themes".
 Barry Walters of Rolling Stone cited the album as one of "one of the most radical R&B to-rock transformations since Prince abandoned disco for a Dirty Mind [(1980)]".

 In her 2019 book, White Negroes, Lauren Michele Jackson compared Pink's rebellious artistic transformation with Janet Jackson's Control (1986).
 According to Jackson, Pink's choice to leave the black-dominated R&B industry would "ultimately keep her apart from her peers".
 In a 2021 retrospective, Arielle Gordon of Stereogum said that Pink's opposition to her label's pressure to remain an R&B singer "somehow wrestled autonomy of her image and sound in an industry practically fueled by harnessing complete control of their young, primarily female stars."
 People editor Lanford Beard called Missundaztood "a career-shaping album", which helped establish Pink as a "prolific creator of 'autobiographical songs filled with attitude'".
 Pink said in a 2019 interview with Variety, "[Missundaztood] was a huge turning point in my life.
 But before it came out, I was being told that it's going to completely fail.
 Still, I was stoked to be given the opportunity to fail".

 The album's success enhanced Perry's songwriting career, and she wrote songs with Alicia Keys, Courtney Love, and Gwen Stefani.
 Perry recalled that her life "took a complete turn" after the release of Missundaztood and its lead single, "Get the Party Started", and working with Pink helped her discover that "helping artists with their vision is kind of cool".
 Christina Aguilera cited Missundaztood as a contributing factor to enlisting Perry as a collaborators for her fourth studio album, Stripped (2002): "I wasn't a big fan of the Dallas Austin songs, but I really, really loved the Linda Perry songs.
 They had a really personal, real sense about them."